 In addition to his music career, J is also the co-brand director for Budweiser Select, executive producer of the basketball video game NBA 2K13, and launched Roc Nation Sports.
 He also briefly owned a percentage of the NBA's Brooklyn Nets and published a memoir titled "Decoded".

-At age 46 and with $700 million in the bank, this high school drop-out who once shot his brother, and sold drugs has certainty made his mark on the world.
+At age 51 and with a net worth of $1.3 billion, this high school drop-out who once shot his brother and sold drugs has certainty made his mark on the world.
 And despite a handful of mini retirements, Jay-Z shows absolutely no signs of slowing down any time soon.
-With a number of other business ventures in the works, do you think Jay-Z will become the first hip hop billionaire?